davidakhihiero/pallet_detection_and_segmentation/README.md

      - `/camera/depth/image_raw`: Depth image topic for enhanced segmentation and depth information.

    - **Output:**
-     - The detected bounding boxes and segmentation masks are published on respective ROS2 topics for further processing or visualization.
+     - The detected bounding boxes and segmentation masks are displayed for visualization.

 ### Launch File